prakhar1989/clojure-by-example/chapter1/clojurescript.md

 {{ ../repl.md }}

-If you tried running `(println "hello world")`, then you must have recieved a cryptic error.
+If you tried running `(println "hello world")`, then you must have received a cryptic error.

 ```
 cljs.user> (println "Hello, World")